Strategy and open data at Wellcome Collection

 Tom Scott, Head of Digital Engagement at London’s Wellcome Collection, shares his thoughts on digital strategy and the contribution of open data to a knowledgeable and creative society.

-London’s Wellcome Collection is a free museum and library exploring health, life and our place in the world.
+London’s Wellcome Collection is a free museum and library exploring health and human experience.
 Inspired by the collections assembled by Henry Wellcome, it encourages great ideas about health by connecting science, medicine, life and art.

 Last year, Wellcome Collection set out on its new digital strategy and began work on improving access to its collections.
 Starting with its image collection, they migrated the content from the old Wellcome Images site to a new platform, to form part of the Wellcome Collection website.
 Tom Scott, Head of Digital Engagement, shares his thoughts with us.